whotracksme/whotracks.me/blog/static_site_blog.md

     }
 ```

-Alright, so now we have a way to parse the markdown to generate all parts that we need and
+Alright, so now we have a way to parse the markdown to generate all parts that we
-the templates to render them, so we are left with styling.
-There are three elements we care about styling:
+need and the templates to render them, so we are left with styling.
+There are three
+elements we need to style:

 - the blog post card (snippet)
 - the actual post page.
 - the code snippets style

-These are respectively defined in:
+Their styles are respectively defined in:

 - [`static/scss/blog/card.scss`](https://github.com/cliqz-oss/whotracks.me/blob/master/static/scss/blog/card.scss)
 - [`static/scss/post/post.scss`](https://github.com/cliqz-oss/whotracks.me/blob/master/static/scss/blog/post.scss)